Better Call Ghaith

 How to calculate it: Divide your total marketing and sales spend for a period by the number of new customers acquired in that same period.

 Optimization tip: Break down your CAC by marketing channel to identify which channels deliver the best ROI.
 Often, companies discover that their assumptions about their "best" channels are completely wrong.
+For example, you might find that organic social media has a CAC of $50 while paid search has a CAC of $200, but the paid search customers have 3x higher lifetime value.

 2. Customer Lifetime Value (LTV)